Charleston, WV Birth Injury Attorneys

 Our experienced medical malpractice attorneys will thoroughly investigate your child’s situation and determine if there is a viable claim against a doctor or other health care provider.

-Clock keeps running on birth injury suits
+Time limitations on West Virginia birth injury suits

 West Virginia law has a two-year statute of limitations for bringing a birth injury lawsuit, starting from the date of your child’s injury or from the time you discovered it.
 If the medical malpractice resulted in the tragic loss of your child’s life, you have only two years from the date of death to file a claim.
 You should consult with a qualified lawyer immediately to make sure your case is not time-barred and that there will be ample opportunity to prepare it effectively.